erasmus-without-paper/ewp-specs-mobility-flowcharts/README.md

 In EWP, entire history of a single student mobility is enclosed in so called *Outgoing Mobility* object.
 This includes:

- * Information about the student, optional photo, the ID of the related IMA, identifiers of the sending and receiving institutions, etc.
+ * Information about the student, optional photo, the ID of the related IIA, identifiers of the sending and receiving institutions, etc.

  * Nominations: when they were initially reported, when they were approved,